RAKWireless/wisblock-python/sensors/rak16000/README.md

 <img src="assets/rak16000_connection.png" alt="Connections" style="zoom: 67%;" />

+You can connect RAK16000 to either slot 1 or slot 2 on RAK7391 board.
 Notice that if you want to add a multimeter to the circuit above, you need to connected it in series with the VIN+ pin on RAK16000.
 For example, cut the red cable used to connected the power supply and the VIN+ pin (highlighted in green in above figure), and then connect you multimeter in series.

 ## 3. Software